stevegwh/powr/README.md

 # Prop-Oriented World Rotation - an experimental VR technique

 The associated academic paper for this project has now been published!
-Please read here: [https://](https://link.springer.com/article/10.1007/s11042-024-18200-4)
+Please read [here](https://link.springer.com/article/10.1007/s11042-024-18200-4)

 _Submitted for the MSc in Computer Science at University of Kent (Received 78% - Distinction)_